 These standards represent the basis for developing payment services made exclusively electronically, including Internet and mobile device payments, electronic invoicing services and other electronic services with added value.

 Currently, the geographical area includes the 27 EU Member States plus Great Britain, Iceland, Norway, Liechtenstein, Switzerland, Monaco, San Marino, Andorra and the Vatican.

-In SEPA, we can make euro payments between any accounts opened with the banks operating in this geographical area, with the same ease and at the same service and security level with which they are made today inside national borders.
+In SEPA, we can make euro payments between any accounts opened with the banks operating in this geographical area, with the same ease and the same service and security level with which they are made inside national borders.

 For European companies, common standards, fast settlement and simplified processing lead to improving payment flows, cost reduction and easier access to new markets.
-Moreover, the business environment can benefit from the development inside national communities of some innovative products, based on SEPA standards, delivered by payment service providers.
+Moreover, the business environment can benefit from the development inside national communities of some innovative products, based on SEPA standards, delivered by payment services providers.

-European authorities expect that the harmonization of the legal framework and of technical payment infrastructures at European level smoothen business processes by replacing paper-based operations with electronic standardized solutions, such as electronic invoicing.
+European authorities expect that the harmonization of the legal framework and of the technical payment infrastructures at European level smoothen business processes by replacing paper-based operations with electronic standardized solutions, such as electronic invoicing.